 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to the following and cost sharing may apply: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Wound care services \$250 for each Medicare- covered outpatient hospital facility visit.
+What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to the following and cost sharing may apply: Services in an emergency department or outpatient clinic, such as observation services or outpatient surgery Laboratory and diagnostic tests billed by the hospital Mental health care, including care in a partial-hospitalization program, if a doctor certifies that inpatient treatment would be required without it X-rays and other radiology services billed by the hospital Medical supplies such as splints and casts Certain drugs and biologicals that you can't give yourself Wound care services Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient hospital services.
+Even if you stay in the hospital overnight, you might still be considered an outpatient or under observation.
+If you are not sure if you are an outpatient or under observation, you should ask the hospital staff.
+For information on services provided in a rural health clinic, see "Rural Health Clinic" within this Medical Benefits Chart. \$290 for each Medicare- covered outpatient hospital facility visit.
 You may receive other services while in an outpatient hospital facility.
 The cost share for those services can be found in this Medical Benefits Chart.
-45% for each Medicare- covered outpatient hospital facility visit.
+50% for each Medicare- covered outpatient hospital facility visit.
 You may receive other services while in an outpatient hospital facility.
 The cost share for those services can be found in this Medical Benefits Chart.
+Deductible does apply.